The engine keeps stalling your brand new RC nitro engine. Feeling frustrated at not being able to race with your RC. Fret not, we’re here to help.

 There are a few prevalent causes why the engine stalls.
 Many nitro affiants, including yourself, have dealt with the problem and devoted hours.
 We’ll break it down into a few reasons and propose remedies for each.
 Let’s look at the most common explanations.

 If the engine stalls when accelerating, the glow plug is often faulty.
 The ignition for the fuel is provided by RC glow plugs.
 As a result, it is logical that not working can result in issues such as stalling.

 Replace the faulty glow plug with a brand new one.
 Glow plugs can be found easily by looking them up online or visiting your nearby RC store.

 Reason 2: Fuel Flow Blocked

-If fuel isn’t flowing without blowing through the pressure line then there’s a pressure problem.
-There may be foreign substances in the line.
+If fuel isn’t flowing without blowing through the pressure line then there might be an oil problem.
+There may be foreign substances in the line which will cause pressure line problems.
 It could be that a piece of stone got stuck.

 Ensure that all the fuel lines are clear and free of holes.
 Examine the carburetor fuel inlet and high-speed needle seat for dirt buildup.
 If you notice stones and soil on the needle, clean it immediately using a soft-bristle brush and EFI cleaner.
 Check the exhaust seals on the header, and connection between pipe and header